How to Book

 Car drivers should park sensibly, with consideration for local residents and businesses, and secure their car, with no valuables showing.
 Where available, we have also provided details car parks close to the start point.

-All walkers will need to supply an emergency contact phone number at the time of booking, and this is also to be written on a wrist band provided at the start of each walk.
+All walkers will need to supply an emergency contact phone number at the time of booking, and this is also to be written on the wrist band provided to all participants at the start of each walk.

 Please wear suitable footwear (walking boots) and clothing and be prepared for unpredictable weather.
 An inadequately dressed person could affect the safety and enjoyment of the whole group, so we reserve the right not to take a person who is not properly equipped.